GSA/digitalgov.gov/content/posts/2013-06-24-tour-data-gov-2-0.md

 ---
+url: /2013/06/24/tour-data-gov-2-0/
 date: 2013-06-24 9:04:23 -0400
-title: 'Tour Data.gov 2.0'
+title: Tour Data.gov 2.0
 summary: ' As you know, last month Data.gov launched its new open-source Data.gov 2.0 catalog (catalog.data.gov).
-Based on CKAN, a data management platform used by many open-data catalogs around the world, Data.gov’s new catalog has received nothing but kudos from users.
+Based on CKAN, a data management platform used by many open-data catalogs around the world, Data.gov&rsquo;s new catalog has received nothing but kudos from users.
 For the first time, our raw datasets, tools and'
-authors: [sally-bourrie]
+authors:
+  - sally-bourrie
 categories:
   - Code
   - Data